 I’ve also included a printable summary below that can be used as a packing checklist.

-Road Trip Essential #1: The Family Road Trip Packing List
+Road Trip Essential #1: The Ultimate Family Road Trip Packing List

-The following are the road trip items we always have with us these days.
+The following are the road trip items we try to have with us these days.
 They’re the things you need to keep safe, to find your way, and to help you and the family stay comfortable throughout your trip.

 Keep stress levels low by making sure you have these on hand: